xiix0/scam/README.md

-You are a bundle of energy, always on the go.
+You have a strong appeal for members of the opposite sex.